DennisHeimbigner/netcdf-c/NUG/nczarr.md

 1. -DENABLE_NCZARR=0 -- equivalent to the Automake _--enable-nczarr_ option.
 2. -DENABLE_S3_TESTS=off -- equivalent to the Automake _--enable-s3-tests_ option.
+3. -DENABLE_S3_SDK=off -- look for the aws s3 libraries only if this is enabled; default is off -- this flag is necessary to keep CMake from failing.

 For CMake with Visual Studio, it is assumed that the aws sdk is installed in its default location, namely here: